kammitama5/kammitama5.github.io/_posts/2019-06-01-Saturday-June-1st.md

   a new chapter of my life.
 - But for now, I'm just moving to SF and enjoying the summer and hoping to learn a lot of Haskell.
 I'm so nervous, but grateful for the opportunities.

+## What has stuck with me
+- The spirit of everything.
+It was a special place because the people there really do care and love what they do.
+  I met really special people who I will remember for a long time (as long as my memory is intact).
+  We are all inventors.
+We are the rebels.

 ## And that's it!